-Exclusive: WeWork considers dramatic valuation discount ahead of IPO
+Exclusive: WeWork considers dramatic valuation cut in IPO

 No member of Neumann’s family will be on the company’s board and any successor will be selected by the board, scrapping a plan for his wife and co-founder Rebekah Neumann, who is chief brand and impact officer, to help pick the successor.

 The We Company also disclosed its will list shares on the Nasdaq Stock Exchange.
-It plans to complete the IPO as early as this month, Reuters has reported.
+It plans to complete the IPO this month, and its IPO investor roadshow could launch as early as next week, Reuters has reported.

-This is the second effort to repair damage done to its image among investors.
-Earlier this month added a new member, Frances Frei, to its all-male board and said Neumann would return a $5.9 million payment for use of the trademarked word “We.”
+This is the second effort to repair damage done to the company’s image among investors.
+Earlier this month, it added a new member, Frances Frei, to its all-male board and said Neumann would return a $5.9 million payment for use of the trademarked word “We.”

+“For all the attention being given to ‘governance reform’ at the We Company, entrenchment through unequal voting rights remains firmly in place,” said Glenn Davis, director of research at the Council of Institutional Investors.

+SoftBank chief Masayoshi Son has been pushing Neumann to delay the We Company’s IPO, but has so far failed to persuade him, Reuters has previously reported.

+Were the We Company to delay its IPO, it would have to find debt financing to replace a $6-billion loan package it clinched from banks last month.
+This debt deal is contingent on the We Company raising at least $3 billion in its IPO.
+SoftBank has so far resisted replacing this arrangement by offering the We Company more funding.

+The last time SoftBank invested in the We Company was in January at a $47 billion valuation, injecting $2 billion of cash in the New York-based startup, far less than the $20 billion investment that the We Company had hoped for.

-Reporting by Anirban Sen in Bangalore, Joshua Franklin in New York, and Jessica DiNapoli in Washington, D.C.; editing by Jason Neely and Nick Zieminski
+Reporting by Joshua Franklin in New York, Anirban Sen in Bangalore and Jessica DiNapoli in Washington, D.C., Additional reporting by Herbert Lash in New York; Editing by Jason Neely and Nick Zieminski